adrianbw/granular-interview/README.md

 ## Hi there! 👋

 Thank you for considering Granular!
 For a portion of your interview, you'll be **live-coding a small React app in JavaScript or TypeScript** based on an API we provide.
+We'd prefer you use Typescript, but if you've never used it before, please stick with what you know!

 ### Before the Coding Interview